A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Rydberg Formula

-Bohr derived the Rydberg formula, which accurately predicted the wavelengths of spectral lines emitted by hydrogen and other elements.
+Bohr derived the Rydberg formula, which accurately predicted the wavelengths of spectral lines emitted by hydrogen and, with modifications, other elements.
+This formula provided a quantitative link between his model and experimental observations.

 Quantum Numbers